-Check the Power
+Check the washing machine door

-Faulty Door Interlock
+Faulty Door Interlock (most likely fault)

-As mentioned above, washing machines won’t start if the door isn’t properly locked (or isn’t registered by the machine as properly locked).
+As mentioned above, washing machines won’t start if the door isn’t properly locked (or isn’t registered by the machine as correctly locked).
 As a result, a faulty door interlock could prevent the machine from starting.
 Watch the following video for a step by step guide on:

-how to replace a faulty door lock
+Watch our DIY repair video on how to replace your faulty door interlock

-Faulty On/Off Switch
+Faulty On/Off Switch (relatively rare fault)

-Faulty Module Circuit Board
+Faulty Module Circuit Board (relatively rare fault)

 Why is My Washing Machine not filling?

-Faulty Inlet Valve
+Faulty Inlet Valves (Likely fault)